 Today religious actors of many kinds engage on development issues in countless ways.
 In practice, all development and humanitarian actors (whether they acknowledge it explicitly or not) confront a multitude of questions about whether and how religious beliefs and practices are relevant for their work.
 Religious institutions especially in fragile states but also in wealthy communities are taking on new roles, at a time when violent conflicts and tensions around pluralism color a far wider discourse that has development and equity as its focus.
 Grievances that fuel anger and the unsettled spirit of our times on topics ranging from gender roles, quality of education, employment opportunities, and corruption also have religious dimensions.

 Contemporary approaches to religious engagement by global and national institutions working in international development have emerged through various paths.
 The development programs of various countries (Norway, Germany, and Switzerland are examples) were in practice strongly influenced by church-related and missionary groups, especially in their formative years.
-Several United Nations specialized agencies have taken on engagement with religious institutions as a matter of course, UNICEF and UNHCR, for example, and others have recently launched increasingly purposeful approaches (the World Food Programme is an example).
+Several United Nations specialized agencies have taken on engagement with religious institutions as a matter of course, UNICEF and UNHCR, for example; others more recently launched increasingly purposeful approaches (the World Food Programme is an example).
 For various multilateral agencies (the World Bank among them) personal leadership from upper echelons has played influential roles.
 The ecumenical World Council of Churches has had a longstanding interest both in health policy and in various economic approaches underpinning development work.
-And a wide range of non-governmental organizations originated largely in response to the demands of humanitarian crises but have evolved over time to focus on broad-based development programs (institutions that are part of Caritas Internationalis, Islamic Relief, and World Vision are examples).
+And a wide range of non-governmental organizations originated largely in response to the demands of humanitarian crises but have evolved over time to focus on broad-based development programs (institutions that are part of Caritas Internationalis, Islamic Relief Worldwide, and World Vision are examples).
 The result is a patchwork of experience and a complex web of institutions and of coordinating mechanisms.

 The overall focus on religious matters in international relations generally and with respect to international development has changed and increased over time.
 Notable turning points were the Iranian revolution of 1979 that shone a spotlight on religious matters, and the terrorist attacks of September 11, 2001 that forced a confrontation with terrorism couched in religious terms.
 Overall there has been a trend towards broader and more institutionalized approaches.
 These have come with controversies, as some governments have questioned the merits of deliberate engagement with religious actors in public policy settings.
 The present situation therefore is mixed, with various United Nations, bilateral, and other development agencies engaged in efforts to understand and build partnerships with religious institutions while others maintain a policy of distance or deliberate neutrality.
 Given concerns about possible bias towards or against religious actors, institutions and individuals may mask or fudge their religious approach and nature, even internally among their own staff.
 Features of the aggregate picture include poor coordination (this is a central problem across international development work), scattered documentation and evaluation, and a focus that depends unduly on senior leadership that results in a somewhat erratic, stop and go rhythm in focus and action.